pradeepjindal/nttdata-ticket-booking-exercise/README.md

 # nttdata-ticket-booking-exercise
-NttData Ticket Booking REST Application
+NttData Flight Tickets Booking Exercise

-It is an Spring Boot based implementation
+It is an RESTful, Spring Boot based implementation

 Special: MDC Logging has been implemented